neutrons/SNAPRed/docs/source/developer/architecture/backend/api/calibration/calibration_assessment_request.rst

   bins to distribute across the width of a peak in the diffraction pattern, as defined in the system configurations.
   This parameter affects the resolution and granularity of the peak analysis.

-- peakIntensityThreshold (float, default=Config["calibration.diffraction.peakIntensityThreshold"]): Sets the threshold for peak intensity, below which peaks will be disregarded in the analysis.
-This threshold is crucial for distinguishing significant peaks from noise, ensuring the focus is on relevant data points.

 - peakFunction (ALLOWED_PEAK_TYPES, default="Gaussian"): Defines the type of peak model to be used in the assessment, with a default set to Gaussian.
 The choice of peak type influences the modeling and analysis of peak data, impacting the assessment outcomes.